sbellem/qtee/qtee.md

 ## Cypherpunk-Friendly Chip
 As mentioned in [The Problem TEEs aim to solve](#The-Problem-TEEs-aim-to-solve), if the problem we wish to tackle is that of secure remote computation, the threat model should include attackers with physical access to the chip, which means that the chip should be secure against physical attacks, which begs the question as to whether this is even possible in the classical setting (i.e. without using quantum physics).
 That being said, it does not mean that we cannot improve the current TEEs.
 This section aims to explore what we could feasibly do today to have a chip that attempts to align itself with the motto of "Don't Trust, Verify", omnipresent in the web3 and cypherpunk cultures.

-In the context of a secure chip, the motto **"Don't Trust, Verify"** calls for at least four fundamental pillars, which address the challenges presented at the beginning of this document:
+In the context of a secure chip, the motto **"Don't Trust, Verify"** calls for at least four fundamental pillars, which address the challenges presented at the [beginning](#Four-Core-Challenges-for-TEEs) of this document:

 :::success
 1. **Proof of manufacturing** according to a known open source chip design specification
 2. **Proof of non-leakage of secret bits** to verify that the root of trust wasn't leaked during manufacturing
 3. **Proof of hidden-forever secret bits** -- the root of trust must be proven to be unbreakable
-4. **Decentralized Remote Attestation** -- :grin: a device should be able to provide a proof that it is what it claims to be.
+4. **Decentralized Remote Attestation** -- :grin: a device should be able to provide a proof that it is what it claims to be, without relyng on any external validation, such as a chip manufacturer, or even a k-of-N validator set.
+In other words, using the word "autonomous" as in the [Autonomous TEE Manifesto](https://notes.poeticte.ch/s/KA7fPN6-O) a device should be fully autonomous when it comes down to proving what it is, and the state it is in.
 :::